chriskrycho/v5.chriskrycho.com/site/essays/Private Chat and DMs Are Good Actually.md

 What matters is not that you have a record of every word spoken in a meeting but that the decision-making process is transparent enough that people can trust it, and open enough that if something got missed it can be flagged and reevaluated.
 Public chat doesn’t solve this very well, though.
 For one thing, public chat in a room which key people aren’t in can be nearly as much a problem as private chat.
 For another, a chat log is a *terrible* way to understand a decision, just as a video recording of a meeting around a table would be.

 Accordingly, I recommend away from making significant decisions over chat at all.
-In place of _ad hoc_ conversations for important decisions—chat or otherwise—use a clear decision-making framework (including clarifying the parties involved via [RAPID][RAPID], [RACI][RACI], etc.) and use good meeting minutes for synchronous conversations (whether via video or chat or in person) and comment history for asynchronous decision-making (e.g. via <abbr title="request for comments">RFC</abbr>s).
+In place of _ad hoc_ conversations for important decisions—chat or otherwise—use a clear decision-making framework (including clarifying the parties involved via [<abbr title="recommend, approve, perform, input, decide">RAPID</abbr>][RAPID], [<abbr title="responsible, accountable, consulted, informed">RACI</abbr>][RACI], etc.) and use good meeting minutes for synchronous conversations (whether via video or chat or in person) and comment history for asynchronous decision-making (e.g. via <abbr title="request for comments">RFC</abbr>s).
 The resulting decisions will clearer and the document trail behind them will be far more accessible and useful over time.[^process]

-*[RAPID]: recommend, approve, perform, input, decide *[RACI]: responsible, accountable, consulted, informed

 [RAPID]: https://www.bridgespan.org/bridgespan/Images/articles/rapid/RAPIDDecisionMaking.pdf
 [RACI]: https://racichart.org/the-raci-model/

 [^process]: That does *not* mean you need a heavy process here.
-Sometimes all you need is a 15-minute sync or a 1-day RFC cycle.
+Sometimes all you need is a 15-minute sync or a 1-day <abbr title="request for comments">RFC</abbr> cycle.
 Again: the key is the trustworthiness and openness of the process.
 Make it as lightweight as you possibly can!

 Another legitimate problem is people abusing private conversation as a way to do an end-around on the official channels.
 This is not specific to chat, either, though: people use private meetings as a way of getting around formal decision-making approaches in the office, too.
 Again, the key is that the reasons for decisions are clearly articulated and open to feedback from all relevant parties.
 If a decision suddenly changes and there isn’t a clearly-visible reason why, there is an organizational problem… but one that would have existed regardless of whether chat was involved at all.